theupdateframework/python-tuf/SECURITY.md

 ## Freshness

-As software updates often fix security bugs, it is important that software update systems be able to obtain the latest versions of files that are available.
+As software updates often fix security bugs, it is important for software update systems to be able to obtain the latest versions of files that are available.
 An attacker may want to trick a client into installing outdated versions of software or even just convince a client that no updates are available.

 Ensuring freshness means to: